CSCfi/csc-user-guide/docs/cloud/rahti/concepts.md

     </body></html>
     ```

-    Any other kind of Timeout error, will more likely be not related to the Loadbalancers.
+    Any other kind of Timeout error, will more likely be not related to the LoadBalancers.

-    And for example, to increase the timeout of route `myroute` to 60s:
+    For example, to increase the timeout of route `myroute` to 60s give:

     ```sh
     oc annotate route myroute --overwrite haproxy.router.openshift.io/timeout=60s